2nd Generation Wood Heat Controller

 Because house is so tight depressurization is a problem, a fan assisted fresh air intake near the stove brings in outside air.

 Stove is a Tempwood (no longer in business) top loader rated at 55,000 BTUs.
-Two manually operated air inlets control burn.
-They run wide open when fire is started then are closed down to limit temperature.
-As former city dwellers it took a while to become comfortable heating with wood.
-The first time I fired up the stove used Pine construction scraps.
-Quickly learned, to my chagrin, that kiln dried softwood produces an incredibly hot fire.
+Two manually operated air inlets control burn temperature.
+They run wide open when fire is started then are closed down to control burn temperature.

 At first we used a magnetic thermometer to monitor flue temperature.
 It was easy to dislodge and did not provide audible over temperature warning.
 If inlets were not closed down in a timely manner stove ran very hot until someone noticed and went downstairs to damp it down.
-For the 1st generation controller obtained several used Type J thermocouple digital temperature panel meters with BCD outputs and designed a simple comparator circuit to sound an alarm when stove was too hot.
+For the 1st generation controller I obtained several used Type J thermocouple digital temperature panel meters with BCD outputs and designed a simple comparator circuit to sound an alarm when stove was too hot.
+That was replaced in this system with a temperature controller using the more common Type K thermocouple.

-Domestic hot water is provided by a 55 gallon electric water heater.
+Domestic hot water is provided by an electric water heater.
 During winter the wood stove acts as a preheater and in summer a solar batch heater in the greenhouse does the same reducing need for expensive electrically heated hot water.

 I installed a Holly Solar Products heat exchanger in the stove plumbed to a 30 gallon insulated storage tank.
-Company still exists but is no longer in the heat exchanger business.
-Hilkoil currently sells a similar stainless steel retrofit heat exchanger but I have no direct experience with the company.
+The company still exists but is no longer in the heat exchanger business.
 System is a passive thermosiphon loop.
 Hot water, being lighter than cold, rises to top of the heat exchanger pulling in heavier cold water from bottom.
 As long as stove is hotter than the tank, heat is transferred from stove to storage tank.

-A pressure temperature relief valve PTRV is plumbed into the tank.
+A PTRV (pressure temperature relief valve ) is plumbed into the tank.
 It opens if water gets too hot or pressure too high.
 This is an important safety feature as a boiling water explosion is extremely dangerous.
 Mythbusters did an experiment to see what happens when a water heater explodes due to excessive pressure.
 The video is pretty dramatic.

 System works so well that during periods of cold weather and light hot water consumption preheat tank becomes hot enough to open PTRV discharging excess water.
 Having worked hard cutting/stacking/splitting cordwood this waste is rather heartbreaking.
-In the 1st generation controller I used a second thermocouple meter to monitor preheat tank temperature to control a small pump that transfers hot water from the electric heater back into the cold inlet of the preheat tank, increasing hot water energy storage capacity and reducing the need to dump excess hot water.
+The PLC monitors preheat tank temperature and when it reaches a temperature higher than the electric water heater it switches on a small circulator pump.
+The pump transfer water from the electric heater to the inlet of the preheat tank, significantly increasing total energy storage and almost completely the need to dump excess hot water.

-With the successful implementation of the greenhouse controller I decided to see if I could update the old design to add features to increase safety, convenience and reduce energy consumption.
+With the successful implementation of the greenhouse controller I decided to see if I could update the old design to add features to increase safety and convenience.
 Software enables more sophisticated control functions then the old hardwired system.
 Plus it was another fun project to undertake.

 Another consideration driving the redesign effort is the digital panel meters I used are no longer available so if they fail I’m out of luck.
 Long term replacement is something to consider when designing this type of equipment.
 The old system was in operation for 25 years.
 Over that time had to redesign the power supply when the original failed and replace the meters with spares due to a lightning strike.
 Hopefully the new system will last as long.
 I purchased spares that can be placed into service if the originals fail.
 This buys time to design a replacement years down the road.
 As much as possible I tried to use the same major components as the greenhouse controller to minimize spares cost.